 3. Cut back on chores

 If you’re not up to chores and errands, let them go.
 Use your energy to take care of basic needs for you and your baby.
 If at all possible, enlist the help of family and friends.

 Both your body and your spirit need a good night’s sleep.
 If your baby doesn’t sleep for long periods, get someone to take a shift so you can sleep.
 If you have trouble drifting off, try a hot bath, a good book, or whatever helps you relax.
 Meditation and massage may help ease tension and help you fall asleep.

 Selective serotonin reuptake inhibitors

 Paroxetine (Paxil), fluoxetine (Prozac), and sertraline (Zoloft) are selective serotonin reuptake inhibitors (SSRIs).
 They’re the most commonly used antidepressants.
 These drugs affect serotonin, a chemical in the brain that regulates mood.
 They generally have fewer side effects than other antidepressants.

 Tricyclic antidepressants and monoamine oxidase inhibitors

 These older antidepressants affect neurotransmitters in the brain.
-They tend to produce side effects and are not usually prescribed until all other options have been tried.
+They tend to produce side effects and are not usually prescribed unless all other options haven’t worked.

 - dry mouth